idontknowwhatimdoing/dotfiles/README.md

 Specify a color name and a new color code to replace it.

+Colors:
+- red
+- yellow
+- green
+- cyan
+- blue
+- magenta
+- black
+- white
+- background
+- foreground

+Color code is in the format: `#RRGGBB`

+Kinda useless but it can be nice when you want to mess around when making a new theme/rice.

 Exemple: changing red to #FF0000:
 ```
 ./chcl.sh red #FF0000